DevLearnOps/chaostoolkit-starter-pack-aws/docs/getting-started.md

 ### The experiment configuration file for the wrapper script

 Using the `start-chaos.py` wrapper script we can define how our experiment should run in a single configuration file.
-The structure of the config file is as follow:
+The structure of the config file is the following:

 ```text
 [DEFAULT]